Margaret McMillan: Biography

 In 1908 McMillan and her sister opened England's first school clinic at Bow followed by the Deptford Clinic in 1910.
 A Night Camp where slum children could wash and wear clean nightclothes followed.
 In The Child and the State published in 1911, McMillan argued that schools should be offering a broad and humane education instead of preparing children for unskilled, monotonous jobs.

 McMillan and her sister campaigned for universal suffrage.
 McMillan was injured while protesting the way Women's Social and Political Union members were treated in prison through the Cat and Mouse Act.

 In 1914 the sisters founded the Open-Air Nursery School & Training Centre in Deptford for children from eighteen months to seven years and for adult trainees.
 McMillan invited personalities like Bernard Shaw and Walter de la Mare to speak to audiences in Deptford.
 On 25 March 1917 her sister Rachel McMillan died.
 McMillan continued to run the Nursery, which she named the Rachel McMillan Open Air Nursery School after her sister.
 Margaret McMillan's nursery in Deptford was the first to receive local education authorities (LEAs) funding in 1917.

 In 1922 she was brought in touch with the work of Rudolf Steiner through Prof Millicent Mackenzie and joined the initiative Educational Union for the Realization of Spiritual Values in Education, becoming one of the organisers and presiding over the 1923 conference in Ilkley where Steiner held the lecture cycle The New Art of Education.
 Steiner acknowledged the work McMillan was doing, referring to her as an educational genius in his subsequent report.
 McMillan visited Dornach in Switzerland and saw the first Waldorf school.
 She remained connected with the work of Anthroposophy and assisted the growing Steiner school's movement.
 Later in life she became interested in the subject of nursing and established the Rachel McMillan College to train nurses and teachers in Deptford in May 1930.

 McMillan died in Harrow, London in 1931.

 Legacy

 The Rachel McMillan College, named after Margaret's sister, was founded in 1930 and merged with Goldsmiths College in the 1970s, although student accommodation still exists in Creek Road, Deptford, bearing her name.

 In early May 1936 the Duke of York opened Margaret McMillan House.
 The first purpose-built outdoor centre created in memory of Margaret McMillan.
 The centre is now part of the charity, Widehorizons, which delivers a range of adventure based activities.

-A memorial college to Margaret McMillan was opened in Bradford in 1952.
+The Margaret McMillan College was opened in Little Horton, Bradford in 1952 and merged with Bradford College in 1975, where it continues as the McMillan School of Education.

 An English Heritage blue plaque commemorates McMillan and her sister, Rachel, at 51 Tweedy Road in Bromley where they lodged.